-This topic explains how you can control the metadata and field names that are displayed in FotoWeb and which fields are included in previews and downloads.
+This topic explains how you can manage the metadata and field names that are displayed in FotoWeb and which fields are included in previews and downloads.

 You can also assign meaningful labels to custom and unused fields so these can be assigned to archives to allow users to enter custom metadata.